checkiamsiam/dohash-npm-package/readme.md

 Parameters:

-originalStr: The original string to be checked.
+- `originalStr`: The original string to be checked.
-hashed: The hashed and encoded string to be compared.
+- `hashed`: The hashed and encoded string to be compared.
-Returns: true if the original string matches the hashed string, false otherwise.
+- `Returns`: true if the original string matches the hashed string, false otherwise.

-Examples
+# Examples

 Here are some examples to demonstrate the usage of dohash:

 ```javascript